susonthapa/pulseeffect-config/README.md

   You can look your audio codec supported profiles.

   The `woofer` script applies the **subwoofer** configuration in pulseeffects and also pusts the audio codec to 2.1 surround (applicable to **Asus N551**)

+  ## Installation
+  Just clone the repository and then copy the `.json` files into the PulseEffects directory you can find in the local config directory.
+The location of that directory depends on how you installed PulseEffects.
+If you installed it through Flatpak, you can find it in `~/.var/app/com.github.wwmm.pulseeffects/config/PulseEffects`, for other systems it should be `~/.config/PulseEffects`.